Import Google Analytics goals and transactions into AdWords

 Edit conversion settings for imported goals

-Once you've imported your Analytics goals, you can edit them the same way you edit conversion actions created in AdWords.
+Once you've imported your Analytics goals, you'll be able to edit them in the same way you edit conversion actions created in AdWords.

 - Sign in to your AdWords account.

-- Click the name of the imported goal you want to edit.
+- Click on the name of the imported goal that you want to edit.

-- Make any changes and click the Save button.
+- Make any changes and click on the Save button.

-If you've double-checked that your setup is correct, here are some possible reasons for why you might see this:Date of transaction
+If you've double checked that your setup is correct, then here are some possible reasons why you might see this:Date of transaction

 AdWords reports conversions from the date and time of the click that led to the successful action, not from the date of the successful action itself.

-For example, let's say someone saw your ad and clicked it on July 19, but did not make a purchase on your site until the next day, July 20.
-In AdWords, the conversion would be attributed to July 19, the day of the click.
-In Google Analytics, however, the conversion is attributed to July 20, the day the conversion actually occurred.
+For example, let's say that someone saw your ad and clicked on it on 19 July but did not make a purchase on your website until the next day.
+In AdWords, the conversion would be attributed to 19 July, the day of the click.
+In Google Analytics, however, the conversion is attributed to 20 July, the day that the conversion actually happened.

 In AdWords, you can choose to count either all or unique conversions by setting the counting method for each conversion action (including Analytics goals and transactions imported into AdWords).
 The "Conversions" column in AdWords will display conversions that happened within your chosen conversion window, according to your selected counting method.
 Analytics, however, counts all goals and transactions, which can cause discrepancies.

-You've defined an Analytics goal for filling out a lead form.
-Someone fills out 2 lead forms (in different sessions) after an ad click, and Analytics shows them as 2 goal completions.
-You import this goal in AdWords and set your counting method to "Unique," so you only see 1 conversion.
+You've defined an Analytics goal for filling in a lead form.
+Someone fills in two lead forms (in different sessions) after an ad click, and Analytics shows them as two goal completions.
+You import this goal in AdWords and set your counting method to "Unique", so you only see one conversion.